 The location of our projects is in areas where the majority of the population lives at or below the poverty line.
 In addition, the community has indicated the need for such a project and its willingness to be involved.

-According to a recent study entitled “Bushbuckridge Local Municipality 2014/15 Final Integrated Development Plan” the region has severe social and economic problems.
+UBUNTU is working in the North East of South Africa in the greater Bodlayabongolo area in the Mpumalanga province.
+According to a recent study entitled “Bushbuckridge Local Municipality 2014/15 Final Integrated Development Plan” this region has severe social and economic problems.
 Fifty-five percent of the population is unemployed.
 Thirty percent is infected with HIV.
 And eighty percent is below the age of 34.

 Accomplishments and Future Goals

 It is well documented that children who are hungry perform worse in school than children who are well fed and therefore have less chances in life.
-Currently, UBUNTU provides a daily second meal to a little over 100 learners of Seganyane primary school.
-UBUNTU is very proud to announce that ever since the introduction of our “Feeding Their Future” program, Seganyane primary school learners are attending school daily, participating in extra classes and co-curriculum activities, showing generally improved learner behavior, demonstrating a higher level of concentration in- and outside the classroom and living a “healthier life-style”.
+Currently, UBUNTU provides a daily second meal to 175 children in the region.
+UBUNTU is very proud to announce that ever since the introduction of our “Feeding Their Future” program, children are attending school daily, showing generally improved learner behavior, demonstrating a higher level of concentration in- and outside the classroom and living a “healthier life-style”.
+In addition, 60% of the children improved their Body Mass Index (BMI).

 In addition, a vegetable garden is being established to create employment, increase the capacity of the second meal program and to teach self-reliance and self-sustainability.